drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Inverted Binding Mode of Methotrexate
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-Dihydrofolate and methotrexate bind to the catalytic site of dihydrofolate reductase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/inverted-binding-mode-methotrexate-75c84af5'><i class='fa fa-play' aria-hidden='true'></i></button>Dihydrofolate and methotrexate bind to the catalytic site of dihydrofolate reductase.
 Both have a rather long side chain (R) that is the same in the two molecules.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/snap_v1_c5_7_4_s1.png){: loading=lazy }